verdi-workshop/2024/call-for-papers/index.md

 The workshop covers all aspects related to the dependability evaluation (with special focus on __safety__ and __security__) of safety-critical CPS using techniques such as fault/attack-injection, runtime verification, formal verification, semi-formal analysis, simulation, and testing.
 Topics include, but are not limited to:

-- Test space exploration and test space pruning
+ - Safety/security risk assessment and assurance
+ - Analysis of threats and vulnerabilities
+ - In-the-loop and model-based analysis and assessment
+ - Architecture-driven assurance of safety and security
  - Interplay between safety and security
+ - Tools for validation and verification
  - Dependability analysis using simulation and experimental measurement
-- In-the-loop and model-based analysis and assessment
-- Safety/security risk assessment
-- Threats and vulnerability analysis
-- Probabilistic verification and validation
-- Validation and verification methodologies and tools
-- Methods for qualification, assurance and certification
+ - Methods for qualification, assurance, and certification
-- Architecture-driven assurance of safety and security
+ - Test space exploration and test space pruning
  - Distributed and real-time monitoring and control
--
+ - Analysis of probabilistic, real-time, or hybrid systems

 # Submissions

 We welcome submissions in IEEE two-column conference style in two formats: